 Since you know the goals for your content, as you develop your videos, include CTAs at appropriate times that prompt viewers into actions that bring those goals closer – even if it’s to get them to like and share your content.

-Once you have a few videos on the pipeline and ready to go, you’ll need to start uploading them!
+Once you have a few videos in the pipeline and ready to go, you’ll need to start uploading them!

-Now, there are plenty of great social media marketing tools you can use to help you take care of the nitty-gritty, technical side of uploading and scheduling your social media video content.
+Now, there are plenty of great social media marketing tools you can use to help you take care of the nitty-gritty, the technical side of uploading and scheduling your social media video content.
 But what about promoting them and making sure they reach as many eyes as possible?
-Well, here’s two things to take care of at this stage of the process:
+Well, here are two things to take care of at this stage of the process: